jieter/django-tables2/docs/pages/api-reference.rst

         in the Table) to be overridden.

-        The special item `'...'` can be used as a placeholder that will be replaced with all the columns that weren't explicitly listed.
+        The special item `'...'` can be used as a placeholder that will be replaced with all the columns that were not explicitly listed.
 This allows you to add columns to the front or back when using inheritance.

         Example::